stakater/stakater-docs/docs/content/sre/logging/logging.md

 # Logging

-Stakater App Agility Platform uses EFK Stack (Elasticseatch Fluentd Kibana) to provide logging for applications.
-Flunetd daemonsets pick up the logs and send these to elasticsearch.
+Stakater App Agility Platform uses EFK Stack (Elasticsearch Fluentd Kibana) to provide logging for applications.
+Fluentd daemonsets pick up the logs and send these to elasticsearch.
 Kibana dashboards can be used to view/analyze logs

 ![Logging](./images/logging.jpg)